relliv/dev-aliases/README.md

 # dev-aliases

-My development environment commands' aliases for Windows
+My command aliases required for a full-stack developer

-## Installation
+## Installation Windows

 ### Step 1: Pull the files

 - Go to the root folder of the `C:\` drive (or whatever your root folder is) then create `aliases` folder
-- Clone this repository to the `aliases` folder (hint: use `git clone https://github.com/EgoistDeveloper/dev-aliases-windows`)
+- Clone this repository to the `aliases` folder (hint: use `git clone https://github.com/relliv/dev-aliases`)

 ### Step 2: Define environment variables